guillaumeBellec/guillaumeBellec.github.io/README.md

   I am a PhD student of in the Institute for Theoretical Computer Science in the Technical University of Graz in Austria.
 Under the supervision of Professor Wolfgang Maass, I investigate models of learning and working memory.
 I am grateful to learn every day through readings and collaborative research projects.
 On the long term, I hope that my research will contribute to the clinical progress and the development of a machine intelligence that respects human morals.

   Before starting my PhD, I graduated from a competitve master of Machine Learning at ENS Paris-Saclay and from the engineering school ENSTA Paristech.
-There, I completed various lab rotations, one of which was initiated by my passion for music and got me to discover Psychoacoustics and Neuroscience.
+There I completed various lab rotations, one of which was initiated by my passion for music and got me to discover Psychoacoustics and Neuroscience.
 Ever since, I question myself about the neural mechanisms behind thoughts and perceptions.

 # Teaching